leobruneau/Bee-Colony-Simulator/REPONSES.md

 The algorithm to update (set) the humidity has to be called each time a water seed moves and transmits its nature to the new cell.
 This happens in the method `Env::step()` in two different places: where `bernoulli(...) == 0` and where `bernoulli(...) != 0`

+### A3.5
+Since a Flower is a Collider the class Flower will inherit from the class Collider